royaloakonshore/simplified/docs/00-product-requirements.md

     *   Manage customer database: contact details, addresses (billing/shipping). **[Implemented, including CustomerTable with advanced features]**
     *   Store customer-specific information for Finvoice. **[Implemented in schema, UI for edit/view exists]**
     *   Y-tunnus (Finnish Business ID) search and validation. **[Implemented]**
+    *   **NEW REQUIREMENT:** The "Edit" button on customer rows in the Customers table should be changed to a dropdown menu.
+This dropdown should contain options with icons: "Create Invoice", "Create Quotation", "Create Work Order", and "Edit Customer".
+These actions should prefill the customer when navigating to the respective forms/pages.
     *   **Customer Order/Invoice History (NEW):**
         *   Customer detail pages must display a history of their associated orders and invoices. **[Backend tRPC procedures exist, UI PENDING]**
         *   Information to include: Order/Invoice Number, Date, Status, Net Total. **[Data available via tRPC]**